Hierarchical Relational Learning for Few-Shot Knowledge Graph Completion: Introduction

 \section{Introduction}

-Knowledge graphs (KGs) represent a large amount of entities and their relationships via a collection of factual triplets, $(h, r, t)$, where each triplet expresses the relationship $r$ between a head entity $h$ and a tail entity $t$.
-Large-scale KGs~\citep{wikidata,nell,yago,freebase}~can provide powerful knowledge inference capabilities for many intelligent applications, including question answering~\citep{KG4QA}, web search~\citep{KG4websearch} and recommendation systems~\citep{KG4RS}.
-As KGs are often built semi-automatically from unstructured data, it has become a well-known fact that most existing KGs are far from complete~\citep{kdd2014KV}.
-This has expedited research on knowledge graph completion, which aims to add new factual triplets to a knowledge graph by predicting missing relations.
-Following the seminal work of TransE~\citep{TransE}~and its extraordinary performance on WN18~\citep{TransE}~and FB15k~\citep{TransE}, KG embedding methods and their variants have dominated the task of KG completion.
-Despite their promising results, conventional KG completion methods are only suitable for predicting relations with large amounts of available triplets.
-However, real-world KGs suffer from the notorious long-tail problem -- a considerable proportion of relations are associated with only very few triplets.
-For example, about 10\% of relations in Wikidata have no more than 10 triplets~\citep{Gmatching}.
-As a result, the performance of current KG completion methods significantly drops when predicting for relations with a limited number (few-shot) of training triplets.
-This issue has prompted a series of research works on few-shot KG completion that focuses on predicting the missing tail entity $t$ for \emph{query triplets} by learning from only $\mathcal{K}$ \emph{reference triplets} about a target relation $r$.
+Knowledge graphs (KGs) comprise a collection of factual triplets, $(h, r, t)$, where each triplet expresses the relationship $r$ between a head entity $h$ and a tail entity $t$.
+Large-scale KGs~\citep{wikidata,nell,yago,freebase}~can provide powerful inference capabilities for many intelligent applications, including question answering~\citep{KG4QA}, web search~\citep{KG4websearch} and recommendation systems~\citep{KG4RS}.

+As KGs are often built semi-automatically from unstructured data, real-world KGs are far from complete and suffer from the notorious long-tail problem --- a considerable proportion of relations are associated with only very few triplets.
+As a result, the performance of current KG completion methods significantly degrades when predicting relations with a limited number (few-shot) of training triplets.
+To tackle this challenge, few-shot KG completion methods have been proposed including GMatching~\citep{Gmatching}, MetaR\citep{MetaR}, FSRL\citep{FSRL}, FAAN~\citep{FAAN} and GANA~\citep{GANA}.
+These methods focus on predicting the missing tail entity $t$ for \emph{query triplets} by learning from only $\mathcal{K}$ \emph{reference triplets} about a target relation $r$.